🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Boating is a fantastic way to have fun with friends and family, cool off on hot summer days and see some of nature's beauty from the deck of a boat.
 This doesn't mean we should forget being out on the water can still be hazardous.

 It's important to take boating safety seriously.
-Snacks, drinks and games are important for a day out on the water, but not as important as boat safety equipment and gear such as anchor kits, buoysdock lines and fenders.
+Snacks, drinks and games are important for a day out on the water, but they're not as important as boat safety equipment and gear such as anchor kits, buoysdock lines and fenders.

 Make sure you have the essentials packed first, and then grab those flippy floppies and can holders and get on deck.